rudifus/FontRenderer/README.md

  }
 ```

+* Hint: To avoid compilation troubles with generated font bytes arrays, e.g. java code too large, keep the render font size as low as possible to match native font size or to render non excessive bitmaps.
 ### Sample output

 There are generated pixel bytes for each character from supported ASCII range per row.
 Bytes width and height corresponds to rendered native true type font size.